 Don Paterson is the author of sixteen books of poetry, aphorism, criticism and poetic theory.
 His poetry has won many awards, including the Whitbread Poetry Prize, the Geoffrey Faber Memorial Prize, the Costa Poetry Award, and three Forward Prizes; he is the only poet to have won the T.S.
 Eliot Prize on two occasions.
-He is Professor of Poetry at the University of St Andrews and for twenty-five years was Poetry Editor at Picador Macmillan.
+He is Professor Emeritus at the University of St Andrews and for twenty-five years was Poetry Editor at Picador Macmillan.
 He is a Fellow of the English Association, the Royal Society of Literature, and the Royal Society of Edinburgh.
 He received the OBE in 2008 and the Queen’s Gold Medal for Poetry in 2010.

 Don Paterson was born in Dundee, Scotland in 1963; his father was a country musician and his mother a carer, and his grandfather a minister in the United Free Church of Scotland.
 At sixteen he worked for six months on Commando Magazine for Boys before being fired, correctly.
 As well as an author, he has worked as an arts columnist, a video games reviewer, and a music critic.
 In 1996 he was hired to oversee the new poetry list at Picador Macmillan and worked as its Poetry Editor for 25 years, until he ‘could no longer understand what the kids were on about’.
 Since 2002 his principal occupation has been as a member of staff within the School of English at the University of St Andrews, where he held the chair of Professor of Poetry; he is now Professor Emeritus.